GLOBAL MARKETS-World shares look past lockdowns as U.S. election approaches | Business

 "Given the likelihood that the outcome of the presidential election will be unclear on Wednesday, and possibly for much longer, volatility could easily pick up and it might become a severe roller-coaster ride," UniCredit strategists said.
 Analysts are concerned that an uncertain outcome could cloud the prospects for fiscal stimulus in the world's largest economy.
 Also crucial for the size of a possible stimulus will be which party wins the Senate.

-The VIX volatility index, which rose to its highest in four months last week, was up nearly 1 point at 38.4.
-U.S. stock index futures were up 0.4% to 0.5%, suggesting mild gains on Wall Street at the open.
-Meantime, the fresh lockdowns in Europe and parts of the United States have raised concern over the outlook for fuel consumption.
+The VIX volatility index, which rose to its highest in four months last week, eased nearly 1 point to 37.3.
+U.S. stock index futures were more than 1% higher, suggesting a clear recovery on Wall Street at the open.
+Meanwhile, the fresh lockdowns in Europe and parts of the United States have raised concerns over the outlook for fuel consumption.
 Brent crude prices fell to a low of $35.74 per barrel, a level not seen since late May.
-It was last down 3.1% at $36.81.
+They were last down 2.4% at $37.05.
 U.S. crude went as low as $33.64.

-Global coronavirus cases surpassed 500,000 last week with Europe crossing the bleak milestone of 10 million total infections.
+Global coronavirus cases surged last week with Europe crossing the bleak milestone of 10 million total infections.
 The UK is grappling with more than 20,000 new cases a day while a record surge in U.S. cases is killing up to 1,000 people a day.
-In currencies, the risk-sensitive Australian dollar slipped 0.4% to go below 70 U.S. cents for the first time since July.
-It was last at $0.6999.
+In currencies, the British pound was last 0.2% lower at $1.2916, hit by news of the national lockdown, while the euro slipped to $1.1640.

 A risk-on revival after the U.S. election could see the dollar resume its slide from March's highs, analysts said.
 JPMorgan said the market probably views a Biden win as "short-term neutral" but "long-term negative" as his expected tax policy outweighs the benefits from a large stimulus package.